TomasMaggi/finance.py/README.md

 A monolitic webapp based in python, flask and sqlite, consuming a iexcloud financial api, with CRUD and session system.

+this project is an extension of [pset9 of cs50](https://cs50.harvard.edu/x/2021/psets/9/finance/), it also uses some of the libraries provided by cs50 at the moment.

 ## how to install in your machine

 ### install require